josephabbudd-web/kickfyne/README.md

 The API allows you the developer, to open (add) and close (remove) tabs.

 An AppTabs screen lays out an AppTabs tab bar.
-The screen is named ContactsAT and the tabs are Add Edit and Remove.
+The screen is named ContactsAT and the tabs are Add, Edit and Remove.

 In the command line
  * The tab named Add will gets it's content from it's own Add panel.